 g.
-Arrangements for setting pay and remuneration of key management personnel a.
-Objects and aims
+Arrangements for setting pay and remuneration of key management personnel h.
+Related parties and other connected charities and organisations

 The arrangements for setting the pay and remuneration of the academy's key management personnel is defined in the academy's Financial Regulations and is within the framework set out in the academy's Pay Policy.
 Consideration is given to current legislation, National Standards of Excellence, national and local pay agreements, local recruitment situations and independent consultancy advice.